Adolescent Violence Prevention Page

 (by Peter Stringham MD, Boston University Medical Campus)

-a child has been injured by violence, it is a time for many cool heads.
-Parents should
+has been injured by violence, it is a time for many cool heads.
+Parents should seek

-seek medical attention if there is any question about the extent of the injuries.
-Once things are stable medically,
+medical attention if there is any question about the extent of the injuries.
+Once things are stable medically, someone

-someone needs to find out exactly how the injury happened.
-He needs to get all the details, filling in any
+needs to find out exactly how the injury happened.
+He needs to get all the details, filling in any gaps

-gaps that don’t seem to make sense.
-He needs to see if this incident is safely settled for the short term and
+that don’t seem to make sense.
+He needs to see if this incident is safely settled for the short term and needs

 QUESTIONS TO ASK